FlutterDevelopment/WeatherApp/README.md

 # weatherapp

+Please just put your Openweatherapi key in detailscreen.dart file and the project will work perfectly.

 A new Flutter project.A simple weather app built with Flutter.
 Enter a city name on the Home Screen to see the weather details on the Detail Screen.

 ## Features